128th Air Refueling Wing: Wisconsin Air National Guard

-Federalized during the Korean War in February 1951, and was moved to Truax Field, Madison where both the 126th and 176th FIS flew air defense training missions under the ADC 30th Air Division until being returned to Wisconsin state control in February 1952.
-The Group and 126th returned to Milwaukee.
+Federalized during the Korean War in February 1951, and was moved to Truax Field, Madison where both the 126th and 176th FIS flew air defense training missions under the ADC 30th Air Division until being inactivated in February 1952.
+It was returned to Wisconsin state control in February 1952.
+The group and 126th returned to Milwaukee.
 On 15 April 1956, the 176th FIS was authorized to expand to a group level, and the 115th Fighter-Interceptor Group was established by the National Guard Bureau.
 The 176th FIS becoming the group's flying squadron.
 The Group continued its air defense mission though the 1950s, being upgraded to F-86F Sabres in 1957, and dedicated F-89 Scorpion interceptors in 1961.

 Air Refueling Mission

 The 128th Fighter-Interceptor Wing was transferred to Strategic Air Command (SAC) on 1 August 1961 and was equipped with second-line KC-97 Stratofreighters.
 The 128th was the first Air National Guard tanker unit to become fully operational.
 This occurred in December 1963 when combat ready status was achieved.
 The group participated in a historic operation in a foreign land for a sustained period of time without a call up.
 The 128th ARG, along with four other Air National Guard refueling units, stationed a contingent of its KC-97's at Rhein-Main Air Base, West Germany.
 It was designated Operation "Creek Party" and was destined to last for 10 years.
 This operation began on 2 June 1967, when 24 Wisconsin Air Guard members departed for Germany.

 In July 1976, the squadron received KC-135 Stratotankers; a newer and faster jet tanker.
 On 4 October 1976, the 126th completed its first mission with the new aircraft.
 After a year and a half of preparation, the conversion to KC-135s had begun.
 The first functional KC-135 arrived at Mitchell Field on 2 December 1977.
 In January 1979 the unit began the 24-hour-per-day Strategic Air Command (SAC) alert commitment.
 This commitment would be maintained for the next 12 years until President George Bush ended the SAC Alert Force in 1991.